 - Power off

-This would stop accidental destruction or restric any changes being made for an Important nodes
+This would stop accidental destruction or restrict any changes being made for an Important node.

-At any time you can clean your server and reinstall a clean OS rather than creating a new virtual compute node.
-Click on the reinstall button to place your new, clean virtual compute node.
-A confirmation notification will appear “Are you sure you want to reinstall OS”.
-Click Ok to proceed and the state will change to ‘Starting Up’.
-After a couple of minutes, your virtual compute node will be re-installed and ready for use.
+At any time you can clean your server and reinstall a clean OS rather than creating a new node.
+Click on the reinstall button to place your new, clean node.
+A confirmation notification will appear ‘Are you sure you want to reinstall OS’.
+Click Ok to proceed and the state will change to ‘Reinstalling’.
+After a couple of minutes, your node will be re-installed and ready for use.

-Click on the Delete button to delete your virtual compute node instance.
-Terminating a virtual compute node will delete all the data on it.
+Click on the Delete button to delete your node.
+Termination of a node will delete all the data on it.